 Recipe FAQs

-I love serving Reuben sandwiches with creamy coleslaw, broccoli cauliflower salad, or roasted potatoes.
+I love serving Reuben sandwiches with creamy coleslaw, broccoli cauliflower salad, or garlic aioli fries.
 Pasta salads and potato chips are also great options.

 These sandwiches are very similar.
 A Rachel is typically made with turkey and coleslaw instead of corned beef and sauerkraut.